-This two-day course is designed to explore the basic structure of cost of service applied to natural gas delivery and electric delivery or integrated utilities at the state jurisdictional level.
+This two-day course is designed to explore the basic structure of cost of service applied to natural gas delivery at the state jurisdictional level.
 The course begins by setting cost of service and pricing questions in the context of the overall regulatory structure.
-Through this approach students are exposed to the two major approaches to cost of service: embedded and marginal cost.
+Through this approach attendees are exposed to the two major approaches to cost of service: embedded and marginal cost.
 Applications of these approaches are taken from state rate setting proceeding with the major areas of contention among parties to regulatory proceeding highlighted.
-In addition, to the extent that the approaches differ between natural gas and electricity those differences are described and the implications for cost of service identified.
-The course will also discuss the basics of rate design from a historical approach and trace the evolution of pricing in both industries as the concern over efficiency has grown and the potential for alternatives to grid-delivered energy evolve.
+The course will also discuss the basics of rate design from a historical approach and trace the evolution of pricing as the concern over efficiency has grown and the potential for alternatives to grid-delivered energy evolve.

-The course is designed in a lecture format with sufficient flexibility for student activities and group discussion.
+The course is designed in a lecture format with enough flexibility for student activities and group discussion.

 The intent is that participants will be able to apply the information learned the first day they return to their jobs.
 Hands-on activities will be included throughout the day.

 - Discuss FERC Uniform System of Accounts